Evert-R/milestone-one/README.md

 - The pages get a minimum height to make sure they fill the screen.
 - The size of the content header and footer text is enlarged.
 - The frontpage shows text above the download button.
-- The downloadbutton vertical position is corrected to comply with the background image.
+- The downloadbutton's vertical position is corrected to comply with the background image.
 - The about section picture now comes under the text, otherwise you would only see the picture and maybe miss the text.
-- For the same reason the picture in teh stream section comes between the downloadboxes.
+- For the same reason the picture in the stream section comes between the downloadboxes.
 - The album art section misses the section footer to make room for the carousel.

 ##### 992 - 1200